newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/pharmacy-cds.md

 ---
 notesMd: >-
-  * The links in the callouts (be advised and keep in mind) break each time I save
+  * **The links in the callouts (be advised and keep in mind) break each time I save the draft**

-  * Aside from those, the content has been reviewed (in the google doc format) and is ready
+  * Aside from the broken links, the content has been reviewed (in the Google Doc format) and is ready for another CMS review and/or publishing
 id: pharmacy-cds
 filename: pharmacy-cds
 displayname: pharmacy-cds